AyeChanAungThwin/1HibernateIntroWithoutRs/README-English.md

    - **@Entity** = this class is an **Entity**.
    - **@Table(name = "custom_name")** = set the table name as **custom_name**
    - **@UniqueConstraint(columnNames = {"id", "email", "ph_no"})** = cannot have duplicate values for that columns
+   - If we don't want to do that, we can add unique=(true,false) in each columns.

 > __Id Annotation__
 ```
 @Id